React Union - React for CMSs and Portals - Interview with Tomáš Konrády

 React Union project consists of three parts:

-• <Union /> component - Union component is responsible for assembling one logical virtual DOM from physically distributed HTML fragments.
+component is responsible for assembling one logical virtual DOM from physically distributed HTML fragments.- react-union-scripts is our SDK for developing large applications.

-• Boilerplates provide starting points for projects and they also show how to use the component and the scripts together.
+- Boilerplates provide starting points for projects and they also show how to use the component and the scripts together.

-How does React Union work?#
+How does React Union work?

 Assume, that code below is the output of your server: